Teradata/stampede/README.md

 ### Test Directory

 Tests of *Stampede* itself are in the `test` directory.
 The tests provide good examples of the individual tools in action.
+To execute the tests, run `make test`.
+This `make` target won't run the "extras" tests, e.g., for Hadoop.
+To run *all* tests, run `make test-with-extras`.

+## Notes

+* The `bin/send-email` script requires the *nix mail service to be running on the server hosting the stampede.
+* Supporting both Linux and Mac `date` commands added some complexity to the code.

 ## TODO

-* Fill in example content.
+* More examples.
-* Test email support with the Unix `mail` command.
+* Test email support with the *nix `mail` command.
 * More tests, especially of command options.
-* Provide `man` pages.

-## Notes

-* Supporting both Linux and Mac `date` commands added a lot of complication to the code.